Patrick Nwadike

-Patrick Emeka Nwadike (born 29 August 1998) is a Swedish professional football defender who currently plays for Slovak side FC Spartak Trnava.
+Patrick Emeka Nwadike (born 29 August 1998) is a Swedish professional footballer who currently plays for Slovak side FC Spartak Trnava.

+Early life

+Nwadike was born in Denmark to a father from Nigeria, and a mother from Haiti.

 Club career

 Early career

 At the youth level, he played for Landskrona.
 He began his professional career in the third division at IK Wormo, where he played 15 games and scored two goals.
 In March of 2019, he returned to Landskrona, signing a two-year contract with the club.
 He made his debut for the club on June 8 in a match of the next round in the first Swedish division against Ljungskile, entering the field in the middle of the first half.
 He also played five matches for the feeder club Prespa Birlik during the year.

 IK Sirus

 On December 16, 2020, he signed a contract with Sirius, a club which plays in Allsvenskan.
 He played his first game for the club on February 20, 2021, as part of the group stage of the national cup against Lødde, replacing Jamie Roche at half-time.
 On May 8, he made his debut in the Swedish championship in a match against Hammarby, appearing on the field in the 86th minute for Adam Ståhl.
 On 12 June 2025 it was announced that Nwadike would not be renewing his contract with IK Sirius and would be leaving on a free transfer, presumably to Slovak side FC Spartak Trnava.